Energiewende: Citizen support and participation

 According to a 2014 survey conducted by TNS Emnid for the German Renewable Energies Agency among 1015 respondents, 94 percent of the Germans supported the enforced expansion of Renewable Energies.
 More than two-thirds of the interviewees agreed to renewable power plants close to their homes.

-The share of total final energy from renewables was 11% in 2014.
+The share of total energy from renewables was 11% in 2014.

-However, changes in energy policy, starting with the Renewable Energy Sources Act in 2014, have jeopardized the efforts of citizens to participate.
+Changes in energy policy, with the Renewable Energy Sources Act in 2014, have jeopardized the efforts of citizens to participate.
 The share of citizen-owned renewable energy has since dropped to 42.5% as of 2016.